Forth Ports Group Tax Strategy

 Given the scale of our business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of tax law and nature of our compliance arrangements.

-We take a responsible approach to managing our tax affairs; and will always comply with applicable tax laws and regulations.
+We take a responsible approach to managing our tax affairs and will always comply with applicable tax laws and regulations, including retaining records and documents used to prepare tax returns and computations for at least the period required by the relevant tax law.

 Our approach to tax risks follows the same principles that apply to all other business risks.
 We consider reputation and corporate social responsibility as well as purely financial impacts.